Home

 Moral realism involves the outside world imposing hard-and-fast rules on the child.
 Breaking of these rules results in imminent justice.
 Likewise, Piaget argues that children in this form of morality believe that punishment should intensify the guilt of the wrong-doer.
 Children also believe that punishment should be expiatory.

-In the same way, children believe that people can be wrong according to the physical impacts of their bad behaviour, their intentions and reasons for misbehaving notwithstanding.
+In the same way, children believe that people can be wrong according to the physical impacts of their bad behavior, their intentions, and reasons for misbehaving notwithstanding.

 As regards moral relativism, Piaget argued that one’s own rules create their moral basis.
 Children at this stage of morality have a strong belief that wrong and right are not absolutes; instead, they depend on the intentions of the doer and not specifically on the after-effects.
 Children also understand that a rule is simply another person’s idea and is revocable by this age.